snandasena/finding-lane-lines-on-the-road/README.md

 ## Image Processing
 ### Colour selection
 Lines are yellow and white, some are dotted lines.
 Dotted lines need to be detected as a single line.
 Images were loaded as RGB spaces.
 In OpenCV `cv2.inRange` function can be used to mask images with different colours.
-[Colour flickers or Colour chart](https://www.rapidtables.com/web/color/RGB_Color.html) can be used to fick specific colours.
+[Colour flickers or Colour chart](https://www.rapidtables.com/web/color/RGB_Color.html) can be used to pick specific colours.
 Following fucntion is used filter yellow and white parts from the iamges.
 ```python
 def select_rgb_white_yellow(img):
     # white mask